 There is a pressure at an individual level which I think is significantly associated with compensation arrangements in the organization.

 There is also pressure at a corporate level, when there is a negative economic environment that makes targets much harder to achieve.

 Both can create powerful incentives for financial statement fraud.

-Ian Ball, Chief Executive Officer, International Federation of Accountants ilarly, the 2010 COSO Fraud Report found that the most commonly cited motivations for financial statement fraud were "the need to meet internal or external earnings expectations, an attempt to conceal the company's deteriorating financial condition, the need to increase the stock price, the need to bolster financial performance for pending equity or debt financing, or the desire to increase management compensation based on financial results."
-Interestingly, academic research indicates that the desire to recoup or avoid losses is much more likely to motivate an individual to engage in activities that could lead to fraud than the desire for personal gain.

-Participants in the CAQ roundtable discussions and interviews identified the top three motivators for fraud as personal gain (including maximizing performance bonuses and the value of stock-based compensation); achieving short-term financial goals (either internal targets or external analyst expectations); and hiding bad news from investors and the capital markets.
-Simness targets; 52 percent believed that they would be rewarded based on results rather than the means used to achieve them; and 49 percent feared losing their jobs if they missed their targets.
+lan Ball, Chief Executive Officer, International Federation of Accountants pectations, an attempt to conceal the company's deteriorating financial condition, the need to increase the stock price, the need to bolster financial performance for pending equity or debt financing, or the desire to increase management compensation based on financial results."
+Interestingly, academic research indicates that the desire to recoup or avoid losses is much more likely to motivate an individual to engage in activities that could lead to fraud than the desire for personal gain.4 ness targets; 52 percent believed that they would be rewarded based on results rather than the means used to achieve them; and 49 percent feared losing their jobs if they missed their targets.
 Consistent with comments from multiple CAQ discussion participants, several recent academic studies have found that executives at companies accused of financial reporting fraud face greater financial incentives to increase stock price, in the form of stock or option holdings, than executives at companies where fraud